AsheUrban/Dine-Together/README.md

 ## **Development Process**

-This is an independent educational project owned and developed by Ashe Urban.
+This is an independent project owned and developed by Ashe Urban.
 Claude (Anthropic's AI assistant) is used as a development tool to provide guidance, suggestions, and explanations.

-**Ownership & Workflow:**
-- Ashe maintains full ownership of all code and makes all implementation decisions
-- All commits are authored by Ashe
-- Claude provides direction → Ashe implements → Review together
-- This ensures deep learning through hands-on problem-solving while leveraging AI assistance for guidance and architectural discussion

-**Collaboration Approach:**
-- Claude always reads code first before making recommendations
-- Architectural decisions are discussed before implementation
-- Code changes are explained with reasoning (the "why", not just the "what")
-- Each step is deliberate and traceable
-- Questions are treated as learning opportunities, not direction changes
-- Forward momentum is maintained with clear next steps

-**Code Presentation (Claude → Ashe):**
-- Changes are presented in diff format with color-coded additions/removals
-- Complete files are provided, never just snippets
-- Inline comments explain the "why" behind changes
-- Related changes are grouped together logically
-- Code is mentally tested for syntax and indentation before presentation

----

 ## **License**